tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 ## What You Need To Know Prior

-Someone coming into this text should not feel there are any prerequisites they need to have in order to take away something from this reading experience.
+Someone coming into this text should not feel there are any prerequisites they need to have met in order to take away something from this reading experience.
 Having an understanding of math up to algebra would help with being familiar with expression structures and numerical properties.
 At the same time, it is my hope that there are recurring patterns to the point where much of each of the information just flows like a